DAIOS-AI/mindscript/README.md

     print("The value is unknown.") end
 ```
+These evaluate to the condition which is fulfilled, or to `null` otherwise.

 **For-loops** iterate over the outputs of an *iterator* (see below).
 The entire for-loop evaluates to the last evaluated
-expression, i.e. as if the executions of its body are concatenated.
+expression, i.e. as if the executions of its body were concatenated.

 ```
 for v in iterator do